-- (7) The University's definition of "unacceptable behaviour" might include but is not necessarily restricte to cases in which there is clear evidence that the complainant has behaved in the following inappropriate way(s): - (a) communicating with the University in an abusive, offensive, defamatory, distressing, aggressive, threatening, coercive or intimidating manner; - (b) engaging in communication which is unreasonably persistent or demanding in terms of its frequency or volume; - (c) submitting an appeal or complaint containing materially inaccurate or false information or evidence; - (d) knowingly making clearly unfounded allegations against a member of the University's staff - (8) When we consider that the behaviour of a complainant is unacceptable, as a first step, the University will normally tell the complainant why we find their behaviour unacceptable and we will ask them to change it.
-If the unacceptable behaviour continues, we will take action to restrict their contact with the University. - (9) The decision to restrict contact with the University can be taken by one of the following members of sta or their nominees: the Pro-Vice-Chancellor (Education), the Chief Operating Officer (Registrar), Academic Registrar.
+- (8) When we consider that the behaviour of a complainant is unacceptable, as a first step, the University will normally tell the complainant why we find their behaviour unacceptable and we will ask them to chang it.
+If the unacceptable behaviour continues, we will take action to restrict their contact with the University. - (9) The decision to restrict contact with the University can be taken by one of the following members of state or their nominees: the Vice-Provost (Education), the Chief Operating Officer (Registrar), Academic Registrar.
 Any restrictions imposed will be appropriate and proportionate.
-The options we are most likely to consider are: - requesting contact in a particular form (for example letters only); - requiring contact to take place with a named officer (complainants should normally write to or telephor only the member of University staff dealing with their complaint or appeal); - · restricting telephone calls or emails to specified days and times; - asking the complainant to appoint a representative to correspond with us; and/or - asking the complainant to enter into an agreement about their conduct. - (10) Normally we write to tell the complainant why we believe their behaviour is unacceptable, what action we are taking and the duration of that action. - (11) Where a complainant behaves unacceptably during a telephone conversation, we may as a last resorterminate the call and we may restrict future contact to email or written correspondence. - (12) Where a complainant continues to behave in a way which we consider to be unacceptable, we may decide to seek advice from the University Officers listed in 9 above as to whether University discipline proceedings be initiated (as outlined in General Regulation IV Discipline) or whether it is necessary to terminate contact with the complainant.
-In exceptional circumstances this may mean that the University is unable to continue with the consideration of the case.
+The options we are most likely to consider are: - requesting contact in a particular form (for example letters only); - requiring contact to take place with a named officer (complainants should normally write to or telephor only the member of University staff dealing with their complaint or appeal); - · restricting telephone calls or emails to specified days and times; - · asking the complainant to appoint a representative to correspond with us; and/or - asking the complainant to enter into an agreement about their conduct. - (10) Normally we write to tell the complainant why we believe their behaviour is unacceptable, what action we are taking and the duration of that action. - (11) Where a complainant behaves unacceptably during a telephone conversation, we may as a last resorterminate the call and we may restrict future contact to email or written correspondence. - (12) Where a complainant continues to behave in a way which we consider to be unacceptable, we may decide to seek advice from the University Officers listed in 9 above as to whether University discipline proceedings be initiated (as outlined in General Regulation IV Discipline) or whether it is necessary to terminate contact with the complainant.
+In exceptional circumstances this may mean the the University is unable to continue with the consideration of the case.
 Where appropriate, we may issue a completion of procedures letter, advising the complainant of their right to take matters to OIA (if the complainant is a recent student of the University). - (13) Where the behaviour is so extreme that it threatens the immediate safety and welfare of the University's staff, we will consider other options, for example reporting the matter to the Police or taking legal action.
 In such cases, we may not give the complainant prior warning of that action. - (14) This Code of practice and its use will be reviewed by the Student Experience Sub-Committee at least every three years.